w3f/Grants-Program/applications/dot-ring.md

 By providing this library, we aim to fill this gap and promote broader adoption and understanding of these cryptographic techniques.​

 - **What need(s) does your project meet?** DotRing meets the critical need for diversified implementations of W3F’s cryptographic standards.
-While the primary reference exists in Rust (e.g., ark-ec-vrf), having an additional, independently developed implementation not only expands the available toolset but also deepens the scrutiny on security and performance.
+While the primary reference exists in Rust (e.g., ark-vrf), having an additional, independently developed implementation not only expands the available toolset but also deepens the scrutiny on security and performance.
 By extending W3F’s efforts beyond a single language ecosystem, we foster broader interoperability, encourage innovation, and bolster trust within the Polkadot/Kusama environment.

 -   **Where/How:** This project is a foundational building block within the infrastructure (eg Safrole/JAM Block Production) and developer tooling layer of the Polkadot/Kusama ecosystem.
 It provides a secure and verifiable mechanism for privacy-preserving applications and randomness generation, crucial for decentralized protocols, consensus mechanisms, and identity verification.